exercism/javascript/exercises/concept/mixed-juices/.docs/instructions.md

 # Instructions

-Your friend Li Mei runs her own juice bar where see sells delicious mixed fruit juices.
+Your friend Li Mei runs her own juice bar where she sells delicious mixed fruit juices.
-You are a frequent customer in her shop and realized you could make your friends life easier.
+You are a frequent customer in her shop and realized you could make your friend's life easier.
 You decide to use your coding skills to help Li Mei with her job.

 ## 1. Determine how long it takes to mix a juice

 Li Mei likes to tell her customers in advance how long they have to wait for a juice from the menu that they ordered.
-She has a hard time remembering the exact numbers since the time it takes to mix the juices varies.
+She has a hard time remembering the exact numbers, because the time it takes to mix the juices varies.
 `'Pure Strawberry Joy'` takes 0.5 minutes, `'Energizer'` and `'Green Garden'` take 1.5 minutes each, `'Tropical Island'` takes 3 minutes and `'All or Nothing'` takes 5 minutes.
 For all other drinks (e.g., special offers) you can assume a preparation time of 2.5 minutes.